 Dental insurance is slightly less confusing that health insurance but its still pretty confusing.
-Read through these 2 short articles to get a sense of how Dental Insurance works.
+Read this short article to get a sense of how Dental Insurance works.
 Then check out my recommendations below.
 Get in touch if you want to talk any of this out with me.

 - No annual maximums – Most plans will only pay out $1000 to your teeth in a year.